jeetesh147/practice/README.md

 # practice
-This respository for a practice
+This respository for a practice. this is the demo for github